dev-cetera/df_localization/README.md

                   child: const Text('German (DE)'),
                 ),
                 // This will display "Welcome to this app Robert" if the
-                // translation is not available or the langauge is English.
+                // translation is not available or the language is English.
                 //
                 // The key "welcome_message" is optional and is uses as an
                 // identifier for the translation.
 If the key is not provided,